AnietieJohnson/Data-Cleaning-and-Transformation-Using-Power-BI/README.md

 # Data Cleaning for Analysis
 ## Introduction
 Data cleaning is not just about making data look better, it's about ensuring accuracy, consistency, and reliability.
 A clean dataset is a foundation upon which we can build robust analytics, extract meaningful insights, and make informed decisions.
-In this project, I carried out the process of cleaning and transforming three different datasets using Power BI.
+In this task, I carried out the process of cleaning and transforming three different datasets using Power BI.
 I performed series of data preparation steps to ensure that the data is accurate, consistent, and ready for analysis.
 ## Data Source:
 CSV FILE;
 - Employee: Containing column names **_empID_**,	**_name_**,	**_Fname_**,	**_dob_**,	**_aadhar_**,	**_city_**,	**_pincode_**, **_phone_**, **_email_**,	**_DeptID_**